-Echoing means displaying the characters that you type.
-Single-character commands, including most simple editing operations, are not echoed.
-Multi-character commands are echoed if you pause while typing them: if you pause for more than a second in the middle of a command, Emacs echoes all the characters of the command so far, to prompt you for the rest of the command.
-The echoed characters are displayed in the echo area.
+The echo area is so-named because one of the things it is used for is echoing, which means displaying the characters of a multi-character command as you type.
+Single-character commands are not echoed.
+Multi-character commands (see Keys) are echoed if you pause for more than a second in the middle of a command.
+Emacs then echoes all the characters of the command so far, to prompt you for the rest.
 Once echoing has started, the rest of the command echoes immediately as you type it.
 This behavior is designed to give confident users fast response, while giving hesitant users maximum feedback.
-See Display Custom.

-If a command cannot do its job, it may display an error message.
-Error messages are also displayed in the echo area.
-They may be accompanied by beeping or by flashing the screen.
+The echo area is also used to display an error message when a command cannot do its job.
+Error messages may be accompanied by beeping or by flashing the screen.

 Some commands display informative messages in the echo area to tell you what the command has done, or to provide you with some specific information.
 These informative messages, unlike error messages, are not accompanied with a beep or flash.
 For example, C-x = (hold down Ctrl and type x, then let go of Ctrl and type =) displays a message describing the character at point, its position in the buffer, and its current column in the window.
 Commands that take a long time often display messages ending in ‘...’ while they are working (sometimes also indicating how much progress has been made, as a percentage), and add ‘done’ when they are finished.